gusbots/mark01/README.md

 sudo pip3 install adafruit-circuitpython-motorkit sudo pip3 install ds4drv
 ```
-If you are using a old version of Raspberry PI OS you may need to install pygame.
+If you are using an old version of Raspberry PI OS you may need to install pygame.

 ```
 sudo pip3 install pygame